 How to File a Quit Claim Deed in Oklahoma

-What is a Quit Claim Deed?
+What is a Quit-Claim Deed?

 A quitclaim deed is a legal document used in real estate law to transfer property rights.
-The grantor, who owns the property, gives up their interest in it to the grantee, the person receiving the property.
+The grantor, who owns the property, gives up their interest to the grantee, the person receiving the property.
 Unlike warranty deeds, quitclaim deeds do not promise that the title is clear of any issues.
 Because of this, quitclaim deeds are often used among family members or individuals who trust each other.

 Key Steps for Filing a Quit Claim Deed in Oklahoma